GreptimeTeam/docs/docs/v0.6/en/user-guide/client-libraries/template.md

 ### Raw SQL

 We recommend you using raw SQL to experience the full features of GreptimeDB.
-The following example shows how to use raw SQL to query data:
+The following example shows how to use raw SQL to query data.

 {template query-library-raw-sql%%}